SFARI Bridge to Independence Award

 Rationale and overview

-Grants awarded through the Bridge to Independence Award program are intended to invest in the next generation of top autism investigators by identifying talented early-career scientists interested in autism research and facilitating their transition to an independent research career.
-This request for applications (RFA) is aimed at senior postdoctoral fellows who intend to seek tenure-track faculty positions during the 2016–17 academic year.
-Successful applicants will be notified that they are finalists in the Bridge to Independence Award program and will have one year to submit an approval application, which includes confirmation of a tenure-track professorship at a U.S. academic institution, review of the institution’s research environment and resources, and institutional signoff.
-After the Simons Foundation accepts the approval application, the finalist will become a grantee and receive a commitment of $150,000 per year over three years, awarded through their faculty appointment institution.
+The Bridge to Independence (BTI) Award program invests in the next generation of top autism investigators by identifying talented early-career scientists interested in autism research and facilitating their transition to an independent research career.
+This request for applications (RFA) is aimed at senior postdoctoral fellows who intend to seek tenure-track faculty positions during the 2018–2019 academic year.

 Level and Duration of Funding

-The principal investigator (PI) will receive research support at a fixed rate of $150,000 per year, including 20 percent for indirect costs (see SFARI policies), for up to three (3) years.
-The award is administered through the institution at which the PI has a tenured faculty appointment.
-Finalists may defer submission of their approval application for up to one year after receiving their finalist notification in order to secure their faculty position.
+The principal investigator (PI) will receive research support at a fixed rate of $495,000 over three (3) years, including 20 percent for indirect costs (see SFARI policies).
+The award is administered through the institution at which the PI has a tenure-track faculty appointment.
+Awardees may defer submission of their approval application for up to one year after receiving their finalist notification in order to secure their faculty position.
 Funds may not be used toward the PI’s salary but may provide salary support for other laboratory personnel.
 Institutional start-up packages may not be reduced because of SFARI funding.

 You can learn more about this opportunity by visiting the funder's website.